What is toxic masculinity?

 Addressing toxic masculinity requires a multifaceted approach, focusing on awareness, education, and supportive interventions.
 Here's how mental health professionals and society can work towards mitigating its effects:

 - Promote emotional intelligence: Educate men and boys about emotional intelligence, encouraging them to recognize, understand, and express their emotions healthily.
-Emphasizing empathy and emotional awareness can counteract the stigma of emotional expression in men.
+Emphasizing empathy and emotional awareness can help counteract the stigma associated with emotional expression in men.

 - Challenge stereotypes: Actively challenge gender stereotypes and societal norms that contribute to toxic masculinity.
 This includes questioning narratives around male dominance, aggression, and the devaluation of feminine traits.